Three NAVSUP FLC Jacksonville Civilians Receive Awards for Innovation

-Edward Betz received the Civilian Service Achievement Medal from Capt.
-Matt Bolls, commanding officer of Naval Supply Systems Command Fleet Logistics Center Jacksonville, at an awards ceremony on April 9 at Naval Station Mayport, Florida.
+Carlin Palmer received the Civilian Service Commendation Medal from Capt.
+Matt Bolls, commanding officer of Naval Supply Systems Command Fleet Logistics Center Jacksonville, at an awards ceremony on March 14 at Naval Station Mayport, Florida.

 |Date Taken: